nirmata/terraform-provider-nirmata/docs/resources/catalog_git_app.md

 # nirmata_git_application Resource

- Application is a group of workloads, routing and storage configurations.
+ Application is a group of workloads, routing, and storage configurations.

 ## Example Usage